LEAGUE7QC/LEAGUE7QC.github.io/docs/season/03/rules-format.md

 - Teams must complete at least 3 matches by week 5 of O.W.L.s, and at least 5 matches by the end of week 6
     - If a team is approaching a deadline for matches completed, the captain will be notified via support ticket and will be advised of the next steps according to [5.2.2 Scheduling Enforcement Process](#522-scheduling-enforcement-process).

+#### 3.6.3 Double Round-Robin Format
+- Each team will play 12 matches during the season, 2 matches against every other team in the division.
+- Each match will be scheduled across the 11-week period, with one week reserved for the Mid-Season Tournament.
+- Teams must complete all of their matches by the season's end.
+Matches not completed by the season's end will be considered a forfeit.
+- Teams must complete at least 6 matches by week 6 of O.W.L.s, and at least 9 matches by week 9.
+- If a team is approaching a deadline for matches completed, the captain will be notified via support ticket and will be advised of the next steps according to 5.2.2 Scheduling Enforcement Process.

 ## 4. Team Management